devankitjuneja/PicoCMS/pico/content/build_cdc_with_kafka.md

 ```
 Notice, we've set `auto_offset_reset` is equal to `latest`.
 We could set it to `earliest` to consume topic from the starting offset.

 Open a new terminal, and use it to run the python script we've just created and let it run exponentially.
-This will consume as the new message comes in to the topic and prints its output in the terminal.
+This will consume as the new message comes into the topic and prints its output in the terminal.

-### Start the MySQL client
+### Updating the database and viewing the update event
+We will now change one of the records in our employees table and see how the connector captures it.

-In the new terminal window start the MySQL command line client, run the following statements:
+1. Start a MySQL command line utility if you haven't started and run the the following statment:
 ```sql
 use employees;
 update employees set first_name="Ankit" where emp_no=499998;